miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 bunch of them, but ***none of them are FastAPI*** -- that's something else entirely.
 I cannot emphasize this enough. **FastHTML is not FastAPI!**

-And FastAPI is certainly not part of Jeremy's *fast* family of Pythonic speedsters -- *fast for the developer,* not the server.
+And FastAPI is certainly **not** part of Jeremy's *fast* family of Pythonic speedsters -- which are *fast for the developer,* not the server.

 I would go as far as to say that FastAPI is awful as Jeremy's fast libraries (FastHTML) are lovely.
 In other words, FastAPI is the most Pedantic Pydantic